 I am also interested in the ‘inverse’ of the invasion problem: conservation of threatened species.
 In previous (M.S. and PhD) and ongoing research I investigate the links between habitats and vital rates in lab and field studies, and model the local population and metapopulation dynamics of rare plant species in fragmented landscapes.
 Most of this work (carried out in collaboration with people at the Universities of Oslo and Tromsø, Norway, and the Norwegian Institute of Nature Research) is focused on two declining plant species in Norway, Mertensia maritima and Crepis praemorsa.
 These species are affected by climate change (M. maritima), land use change (C. praemorsa), and their interaction.

-Olav moved to a postdoc at the University of Oslo, Norway, and now works for NINA in Norway.
+Olav moved to a postdoc at the University of Oslo, Norway, and now works for the Natural History Museum in Norway.
 He is still actively involved in research in the Shea lab.

 My main interests are in processes at the plant level, and their impact on population dynamics, both at the local and at the landscape scale.
 In plant ecology research I prefer a combination of field, experimental and modeling studies.
 In the Shea lab I studied the spatial population dynamics of invasive thistles in both their native range and different invaded ranges, using local and spatial matrix models and integral projection models.
 I am currently conducting this type of studies at the Radboud University Nijmegen, while continuing to be involved in several projects in the Shea lab.

-Eelke is now an Assistant Professor in the Department of Animal Ecology and Ecophysiology at Radboud University Nijmegen in the Netherlands.
+Eelke is now a Professor in the Department of Animal Ecology and Ecophysiology at Radboud University Nijmegen in the Netherlands.

 My research is centered on the intersection between evolutionary ecology and community ecology, especially in the context of colonization.
 This interest is exemplified in my dissertation research, where I focused on the consequences of community context for the colonization of Vaccinium membranaceum(black huckleberry) at Mount St. Helens.
 In the Shea lab, which I joined in September 2006, I am interested in pollinator-mediated interactions of Carduus nutans and Carduus acanthoides.
 For insect-pollinated plants such as these, pollinator foraging behavior can have important demographic and population genetic consequences.